 Our study aims to discuss practical work methods for architectural tasks based on digital technology equipment.
 By reviewing several scientific pieces of evidence, we have identified and discussed findings related to the above variables on the principle of validity.
 Designing architects have recently been carried out with the help of digital technology.
 This energy reliability can do several heavy tasks with innovative power to provide effectiveness and practicality.
 Elsewhere we see that the interactive design of parametric tools has simplified and practicalized the work tasks of today's architects.
 Likewise, building information modeling tools have been able to transform architects' tasks where with very modern applications, these tasks will be easy to carry out.
-Likewise, when Indonesia and the world entered the pandemic era, the practicality of technology encouraged architects to carry out hefty tasks with artificial intelligence capabilities to help architects with their tasks.
-Likewise, the architect's task, which is very retrospectively part of the development of the architect's work, is to practice the existence of an environment where this tool can provide environmental protection due to the practicality and efficiency compared to work.
+Likewise, when Indonesia and the world entered the pandemic era, the practicality of technology encouraged architects to carry out hefty tasks with artificial intelligence capabilities to help architects' work, is to practice the existence of an environment where this tool can provide environmental protection due to the practicality and efficiency compared to work.
 These included our findings and were backed up by previous friends, so the points we discuss result from a review of several pieces of literature related to practical work methods for architectural tasks in the digital technology era.
 We hope these findings will be helpful in studies and discussion research for development purposes by researchers, academics, and industry.